devsarfo/pangaea/README.md

 - You can now access the application at 127.0.0.1:8000

+## Publishing Server Requirements
+This project using no 3rd party to send message, instead it uses laravel's scheduler to queue and send messages to endpoints.

+You can add the scheduler cron entry to your local development machine using:

+    * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev null 2>&1

+Also you you may use the schedule:work Artisan command.
+This command will run in the foreground and invoke the scheduler every minute until you terminate the command:

+    php artisan schedule:work

 ## Publisher Server Endpoints
 api/ is added because the api route is used to ignore CSFR token errors in web.php